 Media literacy: the basics

-Media literacy is about having the skills to access, understand, question, critically analyse, evaluate and create media, such as DVDs, photographs, print and online content.
+Media literacy is about having the skills to access, understand, question, critically analyse, evaluate and create media, like television, DVDs, apps, photographs, print and online content.

-Children and teenagers who are media literate are more aware of the way media content is made and where it comes from.
-They’re more confident about voicing their own opinions about media.
+Children and teenagers who are media literate are more aware of the way media content is made, where it comes from and what its purpose is.
+They’re more confident about voicing their opinions about media.
 They’re also safer online and less likely to be manipulated by the media.

-- the effects of media ownership on the way information is presented
+- effects of media ownership on the way information is presented

-This includes understanding how a search engine, such as Google, ranks search results, and being able to work out who has created a website (that is, the difference between .com, .gov and .org sites).
-Working out whether the information is based on expert or amateur opinion, and whether information is from a reliable source, is also important.
-So is identifying marketing, advertising and scams on the web.
+This includes understanding how a search engine like Google ranks search results, and being able to work out who has created a website – for example, the difference between .com, .gov and .org sites.
+Working out whether information is based on expert or amateur opinion and whether it’s from a reliable source is also important, as is the ability to spot marketing, advertising and scams.

-This is knowing the difference between types of communication on the internet, including online chat and chat rooms, social networking, multiplayer games, blogs and discussion forums.
+This is knowing the difference between types of communication on the internet, including social media, online chat and chat rooms, multiplayer games, blogs and discussion forums.
 These all have their own formal and informal rules.

 Creative and visual literacy

-This is being able to create and upload online content, understand how online visual content is edited and constructed, and understand copyright.
+This is being able to create and upload online content, understand how online visual content is edited and constructed, and understand when copyright applies.

-Helping your child become media and digitally literate
+Helping your child develop media and digital literacy

-By encouraging your child to question what she watches and reads in the media, you can help her sort out facts from opinion, identify advertising and product placement, understand bias, be aware of the misuse of statistics, make judgments about quality and identify media scams.
-She should also be aware that she doesn’t have to just accept everything she comes across in the media as ‘fact’ or ‘truth’.
+A questioning attitude can help your child sort out facts from opinion, identify advertising and product placement, understand bias, be aware of the misuse of statistics, make judgments about quality, and identify media scams.

-You might like to encourage your child to ask himself questions about media content.
+You can encourage your child to ask questions about media content.
 For example: